Arpita7007/ML-Multi-Disease-Predictor/README.md

 ## Author

-Built by [Arpita7007](https://github.com/Arpita7007) as part of an ML/Data Science portfolio for placement preparation.
+Built by [Arpita7007](https://github.com/Arpita7007) as part of an ML/Data Science portfolio.